myTerminal/cute-snippets/README.md

 # cute-snippets

-A few (cute) snippets implementing a small features of popular software
+A few (cute) snippets implementing a few small features commonly found in software